top of page

 Alwan is my end-of-2nd year project made in Unreal Engine 5 which consisted in making the vertical slice of a 3D platformer in 1 month.

 In this game, you play as Zahra who has to bring color back to a cursed Moroccan city.
-In order to achieve this goal, you explore the city doing parkour, jumping from one roof to another, climbing houses and activating crystals.
+In order to achieve this goal, you explore the city doing parkour, jumping from one roof to another, climbing houses and activating crystals which color the world.

 Game Design